 - One adult who knows about the household food shopping will be invited to complete the interview.

-- Interview participants will be given a $25 debit gift card for the in-person interview and a $15 debit gift card for the second dietary recall interview; a total of $40.
+- Interview participants will be given a $25 debit gift card for the first interview and a $15 debit gift card for the second dietary recall interview; a total of $40.

 - Two years later the same residents will be asked to participate again, and will again receive $40 for participating in both parts of the interview.